raymri/Customer-360-Data-Warehouse/README.md

 This page focuses on segment performance and customer value analysis.
 It includes KPIs, revenue by segment, customer count by segment, total orders by segment, and a segment detail matrix.

 ![Customer Segments & Value Analysis](powerbi/Page2.png)

+## How to Use

+1. Start on the **Executive Overview** page to review high-level KPIs and overall customer performance.
+2. Move to **Customer Segments & Value Analysis** to compare revenue, order volume, and customer count across value segments.
+3. Use the slicers on the right to filter the report by year, customer status, country, and value segment.

 ## Data Model View